ccoutant/dwarf-locations/025-multiloc-storage.md

 ### Section 2.5 refer to new multiloc section
 In Section 2.5 Values and Locations, replace:

-> A location list may have overlapping PC ranges, and thus may yield
+> <del>A location list may have overlapping PC ranges, and thus may yield
 > multiple locations at a given PC.
 In this case, the consumer may
 > assume that the object value stored is the same in all locations,
 > excluding bits of the object that serve as padding.
 Non-padding bits
 > that are undefined (for example, as a result of optimization) must
-> be undefined in all the locations.
+> be undefined in all the locations.</del>
 >
-> *A location list that yields multiple locations can be used to
+> <del>*A location list that yields multiple locations can be used to
 > describe objects that reside in more than one piece of storage at
 > the same time.
 An object may have more than one location as a result
 > of optimization.
 For example, a value that is only read may be
 > promoted from memory to a register for some region of code, but
 > later code may revert to reading the value from memory as the
-> register may be used for other purposes.*
+> register may be used for other purposes.*</del>

 With: